manelpuig/rUBot_mecanum_ws/Documentation/04_rUBot_slam&navigation.md

 To perform SLAM & Navigation, we need to create a specific **"rubot_slam" package**.

-This package is already created in the simulation ws.
+This package is already created.
 Take the same "rubot_slam" package and make few modifications to use it to:
 - generate the map of your maze
 - navigate to speciffic target points within the map